Our next FREE Tobacco and Alcohol Seller Training is scheduled for November 29, 2018!

 How compliance checks work...

 In partnership with the six law enforcement agencies in Eau Claire County, the Eau Claire City-County Health Department and (for tobacco checks) Wisconsin Wins, compliance checks are collaboratively conducted countywide on an ongoing basis.
-A letter from the Health Department is sent annually to all license holders to remind them of them of these ongoing investigations.
+A letter from the Health Department is sent annually to all license holders to remind them of these ongoing investigations.

 Compliance checks are conducted by a trained team of four individuals.
 Two adults (staff supervisor and an observer) and two underage volunteers (buyer and observer) ages 18-20 for alcohol checks or ages 15-17 for tobacco checks.